RELATIONS & PERSONNEL MANAGEMENT

 The hypothesis to be tested in the course of this research

 H0 - That the monetary policy instruments do not affect

 H1 - That the monetary policy instruments affect inflation

-The relevant data to be used would be sourced from
+data to be used would be sourced from the Central Bank

-annual reports and statement of accounts for the years
+and statement of accounts for the years under review.